 If you are looking for great food at reasonable prices, the choices are virtually endless throughout the metro area.
 Mass Avenue, Broad Ripple Village, City Market, rejuvenated Fountain Square, nearby Zionsville and the Speedway area provide excellent choices.
 You may also want to enjoy your meal with a craft beer or locally made wine and spirits.

-DigIN – A Taste of Indiana is held at White River State Park and offers food, beer and wine.
 Foodies can also enjoy the Fantastic Food Fest, The Vintage Indiana Wine and Food Festival, The Italian Food Festival, the French Market Festival, Devour Downtown, and Marsh Cookout on the Circle.

 Indianapolis is a great place to raise a family and watch your children thrive.
 The Children’s Museum of Indianapolis, one of the best in the country, provides hands-on learning opportunities related to culture, art and science.
 The Indianapolis Zoo features year-round entertainment, including the new Simon Skjodt International Orangutan Center, the Hispanic Heritage Fiesta, and MLK Day, focused on the legacy of Dr. Martin Luther King, Jr. You can also enjoy holidays at the zoo with the Halloween ZooBoo and Christmas at the Zoo.
 And don’t forget the zoo’s dolphin encounters, aquarium and botanical gardens.
 You can also participate in the zoo’s twice-a-year recycling weekends.

 If you like to unwind with some shopping therapy, you are in luck.
 There are excellent shopping opportunities at The Fashion Mall at Keystone and Circle Centre Mall as well as other malls scattered across the city.
 Indy also has several independent movie theaters where you can enjoy a cocktail while watching the latest movies.
 The Indiana State Fair continues to delight with food, rides, exhibits, animals, concerts and more.
-The State Fairgrounds also offer year-round events including health events, RV shows, sporting events, gem and mineral shows, the Pet Expo and job fairs.
+The State Fairgrounds also offers year-round events including health events, RV shows, sporting events, gem and mineral shows, the Pet Expo and job fairs.

 Indiana’s oldest bar, the Slippery Noodle Inn, offers the best blues in the city seven nights a week, and Symphony on the Prairie, held at the Connor Prairie Amphitheatre, has the perfect space for outdoor food, music and fun.